 The FG JR1 is a favorite smaller guitar, deemed legendary by many musicians.
 This is an ideal choice for younger children looking to learn to play – the guitar won't dwarf them or seem as intimidatingly large.

-Packing the same quality and affordability of other Yamaha FG acoustics, the JR ¾ can be yours for the low price of $129.99!
+Packing the same quality and affordability of other Yamaha FG acoustics, the JR ¾ can be yours for a low price!

 5. Yamaha FG700S Acoustic Guitar

-You can get the Yamaha FG700S Acoustic Guitar at Amazon for just $200.
-The Yamaha FG series has a long history, dating back to the 1960’s, and has been considered the best acoustic guitars in it’s league for the majority of this time.
+You can get the Yamaha FG700S Acoustic Guitar at Amazon.
+The Yamaha FG series has a long history, dating back to the 1960's, and has been considered the best acoustic guitars in it's league for the majority of this time.

 Guitarists from all around the world recall the Yamaha FG in their musical instrument lineage, and oftentimes recall fond memories.
 The action is perfect for a beginner, as opposed to a lot of acoustics which can prove tough on the fingers when you're starting out.